 - (b) are secondary to the principal agricultural use of the property; - (c) are limited in area.
 The area occupied for the use shall not exceed more than 2% of the farm parcel to a maximum of 1 ha (10,000 square metres) based on the total land area that is unavailable for agricultural production including buildings, landscaped areas, well and sewage disposal system, excluding existing laneways; - (d) are compatible with and do not hinder surrounding agricultural operations - (e) are capable of being privately serviced with a private well and private on-site sanitary waste disposal system - (7) The creation of new lots involving surplus farm dwellings and new farm lots may be permitted in accordance with the policies of Section 2.27 of this Plan.
 The creation of lots for farm retirement purposes or for farm help shall not be permitted.
-(6)(8) - (7) The division of large farms into smaller holdings shall be discouraged.
+(6)(8) - (7)-The division of large farms into smaller holdings shall be discouraged.
 Conversely, the consolidation of separate and distinct parcels of land of insufficient size to viable farm units shall be promoted.

-- (8)(9)Existing vacant lots may be used for the purposes of a single unit dwelling or permitted non-agricultural uses provided they are capable of being serviced by an adequate water supply and an approved on-site sanitary waste disposal system, and provide the location of the proposed dwelling complies with the relevant minimum separation distance formulae and the provisions of the Zoning By-law with respect to any neighbouring livestock operations. - (9)(10) Temporary second dwellings/units on existing agricultural parcels to accommodate farm help or the need to care for a loved one (e.g., granny flat or garden suite) may be permitted by a Temporary Use By-law, as outlined in Section 7.10 of this Plan.
+- (8)(9) Existing vacant lots may be used for the purposes of a single unit dwelling or permitted non-agricultural uses provided they are capable of being serviced by an adequate water supply and an approved on-site sanitary waste disposal system, and provide the location of the proposed dwelling complies with the relevant minimum separation distance formulae and the provisions of the Zoning By-law with respect to any neighbouring livestock operations. - (9)(10) Temporary second dwellings/units on existing agricultural parcels to accommodate farm help or the need to care for a loved one (e.g., granny flat or garden suite) may be permitted by a Temporary Use By-law, as outlined in Section 7.10 of this Plan.
+Permanent second units for farm labour may be permitted if grouped with the existing farm buildings and subject to the requirements outlined in Section 2.19 of this Plan.
 No building permit shall be granted nor the use established unless the owner has obtained written confirmation from the Municipality of Thames Centre or its designated agent noting that the septic tank system is adequate for the second dwelling or unit.
-Applications to create separate lots for second dwellings not in conformity with the policies of this Plan will be refused. - (10)(11) Additional-second dwelling units (ADUs) shall be permitted within a single detached dwelling unit and/or within an accessory building situated on the same lot subject to the provisions of the Zoning by-law and in accordance with Additional Dwelling Units shall be permitted in accordance with Section 4.1.3(12) of this Plan and the requirements of the Ontario Building Code.
+Applications to create separate lots for second dwellings not in conformity with the policies of this Plan will be refused. - (10)(11) Additional residential units (ARUs) shall be permitted within a single detached dwelling unit and/or within an accessory building situated on the same lot subject to the provisions of the Zoning by-law and in accordance with Section 4.1.3(12) of this Plan and the requirements of the Ontario Building Code.